IndiraIndu/MessageDecryptionSwitch/README.md

 ● Injected requests are now again encrypted before sending to server.
 ● Received encrypted response body parameters are decrypted before sending to scanner or shown to user.

+Next Steps:
+Currently we are working on making our extender easier in carrying out manual exploitation.
+We are adding a new message tab where the decrypted/encrypted request/response is shown in UI.

+Conclusion:
+This extender makes it more transparent for pentesters to manipulate any parameters as desired.
+Even if SSL layer is bypassed without decrypting message layer either pentester or scanner will be ineffective in identifying vulnerabilities and injecting payloads.
+Applications where message layer is encrypted, can be successfully scanned and exploited using our extender.